angus-ai/angus-doc/console/create-stream.rst

 **What next?**

+The credentials that you have just created will be used to configure the Angus.ai SDK.
+Your are now ready to proceed to the next step:

-- Download and install our SDK
+- Download and install our SDK (:ref:`sdk`)
-- Or go back on our step by step instruction